 - Obtain legislative approval (Revenue sharing plates only).

-- Receive notification and instructions on how to pick up the license plate.
+- Receive notification and instructions on how applicants can pick up their license plate.

 DOR/Motor Vehicle Division